ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 Answer:
 $\square$

-Please see page 26 for a bint.
+Please see page 26 for a hint.

 ## Problem 2